Receive a recombinant antibody to replace your animal-derived antibody

 Antibodies from animal sources are one of the largest contributors to the lack of reproducibility of research, leading to the growing use of recombinant antibodies.
 Since their generation starts from a DNA sequence, recombinant antibodies are consistently reproducible and more reliable than animal-derived monoclonal and polyclonal antibodies.

 Researchers from any sector (e.g., academia, industry, or government) can apply to receive a recombinant antibody to test in their in vitro applications of interest.

-- The animal-derived monoclonal or polyclonal antibody that applicants are interested in replacing must have a catalogue (existing, commercially offered) recombinant antibody available for the same target and research conditions from a company with experience producing recombinant antibodies, such as the Geneva Antibody Facility, Abcalis, Abcam, Absolute Antibody, Addgene, or Bio-Rad.* The Science Consortium, PCRM, and ARDF can assist in locating a suitable recombinant antibody, if desired by the applicant.
+- The animal-derived monoclonal or polyclonal antibody that applicants are interested in replacing must have a catalogue (existing, commercially offered) recombinant antibody available for the same target and research conditions from a company with experience producing recombinant antibodies, such as those antibodies listed here.* Sequenced recombinant antibodies, such as those available from Absolute Antibody and some from Abcam, are also eligible when a catalog antibody developed using animal-free methods is not available.
+The Science Consortium, PCRM, and ARDF can assist in locating a suitable recombinant antibody, if desired by the applicant.

 - Applicants can apply 1) for a recombinant antibody that they have not used previously or 2) for a recombinant antibody that they have previously used but in a different application than what is being proposed.

 - Recipients may use the recombinant antibody independently or alongside the currently used animal-derived monoclonal or polyclonal antibody it would replace following testing.

 - Recipients must agree to troubleshoot with the Science Consortium, PCRM, and ARDF on any issues with using the recombinant antibody, if needed.

 - Recipients must submit the results of testing the recombinant antibody for publication within 2 years.